AUfluids/OpenFOAM-on-GenomeDK/README.md

-# OpenFOAM-on-Genome
+# OpenFOAM-on-GenomeDK

 # Description
 This tutorial describes how to 1) Prepare the necessary packages for code compilation, 2) Install the Intel HPC Toolkit, and 3) Install OpenFOAM.
-It will also touch on how to structure a "run" bash script.
+It will also touch on structuring a "run" bash script.

 # Author

 All the credit goes to [Sina Nozarian](https://scholar.google.com/citations?user=xxgnX4EAAAAJ&hl=en), a PhD student at the time of writing.
-The author only contributed to creating and documenting this GitHub repository to facilitate OpenFOAM use on Genome for the Fluid Mechanics and Turbulence research group members.
+The author only contributed to creating and documenting this GitHub repository to facilitate OpenFOAM use on GenomeDK.

 # Target platform
 The procedure has been rigorously tested and verified to be fully compatible with OpenFOAM v-2112 and v-2312, ensuring smooth integration and reliable performance with these specific releases.